bbugyi200/Budget/README.md

 ## Running the Budget Program
 This program requires that you have Python3 installed on your machine.

-This program can be started by running `python start.py`.
+The program can be started by running `python start.py`.

 ##Questions or Comments?
 If you have any comments or questions about this software, its dependencies, or how you can contribute, please email me at bryan_bugyi@mymail.rcbc.edu.